 The determination of fault becomes considerably more complex when more than one vehicle is involved in a crash.
 The causes of these crashes are more likely to involve many factors such as negligence on the part of multiple drivers.
 A personal injury attorney will typically need to spend more time reviewing evidence to establish fault for a passenger’s injuries in a multi-vehicle accident.
 This evidence-primarily consists of the following:

 The procedure for filing a personal injury claim varies considerably by state.
-Texas uses an at-fault system, which means an injured party needs to file the claim with the at-fault party’s insurance provider.
+Texas uses an at-fault system, which means an injured passenger needs to file the claim with the at-fault party’s insurance provider.
 In the case of a single-vehicle accident, you would simply file the claim with the driver’s insurance company.
-For accidents involving multiple vehicles, you can file a claim on each driver.
+For accidents involving multiple vehicles, an injured passenger can file a claim on each driver.
 The specific compensation you seek from each driver will depend on the driver’s degree of negligence and level of involvement in the accident.

 The process for assigning liability in cases where more than one driver is at fault also varies by state.
 Texas uses the rule of comparative fault, which means the actions of each involved party is considered when determining liability.
 Each party will be assigned a percentage of the total liability based on their individual negligence.